Dispersion of activity at an active-passive nematic interface: Sharp active-passive interfaces

 \section{Sharp active-passive interfaces}

 In this section, we study the early stages of the evolution of sharp active-passive interfaces in two simple geometries: circular and flat.
-Both the active and passive domains are ordered initially.
+Both the active and passive domains are initially ordered.

 In previous works~\cite{C9SM00859D, doi:10.1098/rsta.2020.0394}, we considered the active force at the nematic-isotropic interface of systems with homogeneous activity.
-Here we consider this force at the active-passive nematic interface where the scalar order parameter $S$ is roughly uniform, i.e. both phases are locally ordered, and with an inhomogeneous activity field.
+Here we consider this force at the active-passive nematic interface where the scalar order parameter $S$ is roughly uniform, i.e. both phases are locally ordered, with a heterogeneous activity field.
 The interface is characterized by an evolving activity profile that decreases from high to low values across the interface.
 During the evolution, the initially sharp interface will exhibit bend (splay) instabilities for extensile (contractile) systems and localized defects where the order parameter $S$ is zero~\cite{PhysRevLett.113.248303, C7SM00325K}.
-The active force is the divergence of the active stress: $F^a_\alpha = -\partial_\beta [\zeta(\mathbf{x}) Q_{\alpha \beta}(\mathbf{x})]$.
+The active force is the divergence of the active stress: $F^a_\alpha = -\partial_\beta [\zeta C(\mathbf{x}) Q_{\alpha \beta}(\mathbf{x})]$.
 Using the definition of $Q_{\alpha\beta}$, we find:

-Let us focus on the component of this force perpendicular to the active-passive interface, where the normal vector is $\mathbf{m} \equiv -\nabla \zeta / \vert \nabla \zeta \vert$.
-This interface is easily located by the abrupt change in the activity field, which is clear at the initial stages of the simulations reported in this section.
+Let us focus on the component of this force perpendicular to the active-passive interface, where the normal vector is $\mathbf{m} \equiv -\nabla C / \vert \nabla C \vert$.
+This interface is easily located by the abrupt change in the activity field ($\zeta C$), which is clear in the initial stages of the simulations reported in this section.
 Thus, the perpendicular component of the force is:

-Notice that this expression is similar to that obtained in Ref.~\cite{C9SM00859D} for a nematic-isotropic interface, with $S$ replaced by $\zeta$.
+Notice that this expression is similar to that obtained in Ref.~\cite{C9SM00859D} for a nematic-isotropic interface, with $S$ replaced by $\zeta C$.